In A Nutshell

 About the zones

-In low to moderate risk areas (an X zone or no zone), there are two types of policies available: a Standard Rated Policy or the Preferred Risk Policy.
+In minimal-hazard and moderate-risk areas, there are two types of policies available: a Standard Rated Policy or the Preferred Risk Policy.

-The Standard Rated Policy is the standard rate for homeowners in low to moderate risk zones.
+The Standard Rated Policy is the standard rate for homeowners in minimal-hazard and moderate-risk zones.
 The Preferred Risk Policy is a special policy that offers the lowest flood insurance premium in certain circumstances.

 In the high risk flood zones (AE and VE), homeowners are required to buy flood insurance if they have a federally backed mortgage.
 Also, homeowners who have received federal disaster assistance for flood damage are required to buy flood insurance in order to be eligible for future assistance.